LLNL/raja-suite-dev-env/README.md

 * create the source build cache; and
 * create the binary build cache.

-The for creating the GPG signing key are:
+The commands for creating the GPG signing key are:

     $ spack gpg create $USER_ID $EMAIL
     $ mkdir $HOME/private_gpg_backup